captbaritone/jordaneldredge.com/_posts/2019-04-16-implementing-a-robust-web-audio-api-balance-node.md

 ![Webamp's Balance Slider](/images/webamp-balance.png)

 As part of the [Webamp project](https://webamp.org/about) I needed the ability to adjust the balance of an audio source with the Web Audio API.
-We’ve gone through a number of implementations over the course of several years, and each implementation had non-obvious problems.
+We went through a number of implementations over the course of several years, and each implementation had non-obvious problems.
 I finally feel good about our current solution so I thought I would document it for others who might be trying to build something similar.
 Notably, it solves the following problems:

 - Mono audio sources are played in both channels